RaphiDS/Praktikum/README.md

 to create the dataset on your own:

 -   Load the setup.R file in the codes folder

 -   Go to: <https://www.samhsa.gov/data/data-we-collect/nsduh/datafiles>
-    and download the data of the years 2015, 2016, 2017, 2018, 2019
+    and download the data of the years 2015, 2016, 2017, 2018, 2019 in
+    the .RData format

+    (website is down as of 09.02.25, datasets are in data_edit in the .zip file but not on github because of size)

 -   Save them inside the data_edit folder

--   Run data_edit/data_generating_code.R
+-   Run data_edit/data_generating_code.R (takes some time loading the datasets)

 OR

--   load data_edit/filtered_data.Rdata
+-   it already is loaded with the setup.R

 ## Presentation